[Fukushima Prefecture] 5 Famous Waters of Fukushima Prefecture! Delicious waters that support the reconstruction of "Beautiful Fukushima"!

 GOOGLE MAP

-This ultra-soft water with a hardness of 11.7 mg/L is considered to be very mellow and delicious, and is essential not only for Kitakata City's tap water and agricultural water, but also for preparing the famous Kitakata ramen and brewing local sake.
+This ultra-soft water, with a hardness of 11.7 mg/L, is said to be very mellow and delicious, and is not only used as tap water and agricultural water for Kitakata City, but is also essential for preparing the famous Kitakata ramen and brewing local sake

 INFORMATION